Master of Education in Developmental Studies with a focus on Literacy & Language Education

 Join us as we work together to answer that question!

-The Certificate of Advanced Graduate Study (CAGS) degree programs in Language and Literacy Education are designed for graduate students who hold a master’s degree in education or a related field and are interested in research and practice in literacy and language in public and non-public education settings.
+The Master of Education in Developmental Studies in Language and Literacy Education program is designed for graduate students who are interested in research and practice in literacy and language in public and non-public education settings.
 The course of study addresses research and theory that informs the acquisition, development, and use of language and literacy in home, school, and community settings.

 You may choose a concentration in either Language Education or Literacy Education; you may also plan a course of study that includes courses from both disciplines.
 In both concentrations, you will come to understand literacy and language use as socially-important practices.
 You will learn to create and critically examine learning contexts that are consistent with the linguistic and literacy demands of our increasingly multimodal world, and that will promote literacy and language as pathways to achieving socially just and equitable educational opportunities for all learners.
-As a capstone experience, you will apply your understandings to solve a problem of practice in a school, community, or policy setting of your choosing.
-Throughout, you will learn alongside nationally-acclaimed faculty in Literacy, Language, Deaf Studies, TESOL, and Bilingual Education as well as highly motivated and thoughtful peers.
+You will learn alongside nationally-acclaimed faculty in Literacy, Language, Deaf Studies, TESOL, and Bilingual Education, as well as highly motivated and thoughtful peers.

 Our programs in Language and Literacy Education: